ajclinto/memview/README.md

 * Dimmed         : Freed memory

 Brighter colors indicate more recent references.
-You can point at a pixel and look at the status bar to see the address corresponding to that pixel, as well as the type of the most recent memory operation.
+You can point at a pixel and look at the status bar to see the address and mapping information corresponding to that pixel, as well as the type for the most recent memory operation at that address.

-Navigating the address space uses controls similar to google maps:
-* Left click to pan
-* Mouse wheel to zoom (each step is a factor of 2)
-* Scroll bars to scroll

-By default, the linear address space is converted to a 2D image using a hilbert curve.
-This kind of curve tends to map nearby memory addresses to nearby pixels - so that locality of reference is immediately apparent.
-It's also possible to map the memory in other ways using the options in the 'Visualization' menu.

-Often there are large holes in the address space (for example, between the heap and the stack) - these are automatically collapsed to eliminate empty space in the image.
-This means that if the program eventually makes use of memory in one of these holes, the display will shift the existing data to accomodate the newly visible addresses.
+The 'Thread Ids' display mode will color the memory based on the thread that most recently touched that memory.

+The 'Data Type' display mode will color the memory based on the data type that valgrind reported.
+Be aware that the data type may not be accurate, since machine instructions that access memory do not always specify the data type.

+The 'Mapped Regions' display mode will show the intervals in memory that correspond to the different memory mappings in the program.
+Each different mapped region will display using a different color.
+If you want to see the full extent of the mapped regions, change the layout to 'Full Size' - otherwise the mapped regions will only appear where memory has been referenced.

-When using the memview tool, stack traces are periodically sampled and sent to the visualizer.
+During execution, stack traces are periodically sampled and sent to the visualizer.
 These can be inspected by hovering the cursor over the image - the closest stack trace will be displayed as a tooltip.
+To view the location of the stacks that have been recorded, use the 'Stack Traces' display mode.

+### Data Type

+If you zoom in far enough, memview will populate the zoomed in pixels with the actual data that is present in those memory locations.
+By default it will display the values based on the type reported by valgrind, but you can override the data display type using the settings in the 'Data Type' menu.